 During one clean out, I chucked all of my many, many journals (starting from age 6 or 7) one by one, into the recycling bin.
 I sat with a best friend, candles lit, as we read passages from our journals, thanked each one and… toss.
 We knew the purpose of everything we’d written down was not to catalogue experiences but to work through issues to go deeper, to who we were now.
 Those journals had served us so well.
 We honored them and sent them on their way to live out their next incarnation just as they’d done for us.
 That’s probably the toughest voluntary let-go I’ve ever experienced, and actually, it felt super great.

-The rational mind is extremely quick and stealthy, easily swooping in over intuition, sometimes making it difficult at first to determine which came first (intuition, by the way, always comes first).
+The rational mind is extremely quick and stealthy, easily swooping in over intuition, sometimes making it difficult at first to determine which was the original feeling (intuition, by the way, always comes first).
 We often unconsciously allow the voice of the intellect to hook our emotions and obscure the intuitive, true voice—the voice of our heart.
 While thoughts exclusively emanate from the mind, the intuition will always be felt in the body.
 I’m so excited to hold items in my hands, to sit in meditation with my mental habits, to observe my body when I’m with others and to discover which activities bring me that spark of joy and which do not.
 Anything that does not has the potential to distract me from presence—and for me, there is nothing worth that.
 Here’s to tidying up for real.
 LiveLove&BU

 Image credit tidyingup.com